raendev/guide/src/counter/intro.md

 ## Summary

-In this chapter we saw our first NEAR smart contract.
+In this unit we saw our first NEAR smart contract.
 We were introduced to some Rust basics, like its type system, numbers, `struct`, documentation comments, and (im)mutability.
 We saw how NEAR works with Rust to generate code for you using _macros_, leaving your code clean and focused on your own logic, rather than various boilerplate.

 Next, we'll build the contract with `raen` and interact with it using RAEN Admin.